Free guides

 VOCAB

-The words for father, mother, brother and sister, the short endings that turn them into 'my' and 'your', and the odd abooy and akhooy that break the rule.
+ab, imm, akh and ukht, plus the short endings that turn them into my and your.
+Hear each one, including the odd abooy and akhooy that break the pattern.

 VOCAB